pedro28rei/pedro28rei/README.md

 # Hi, I'm Pedro Rei 👋

-## About Me
+*About Me*

-💻 I am a Fullstack developer
+💻 I

 🎓 I am studying at Instituto Politécnico do Cávado e do Ave (IPCA) | Computer Systems Engineering

-🔎 I am also curious about technology, artificial intelligence, machine learning, and web development.
+🔎 I am also curious about technology, and web development.

-✒️ In my free time, I enjoy writing, exploring nature, reading, playing sports, cooking, and discovering new places.
+✒️ In my free time, playing sports, cooking, and discovering new places.

-📚 Reading: [The Saint, the Surfer, and the CEO by Robin Sharma]

-I have worked with... 🔧
+*I have worked with... 🔧*

+*I am studying... 🧩*

+*Courses Completed 🤓*

+*Get in touch with me! 📭*